Yellow brick / Steps / STEP 12 | 3,1,1,1

 A beep.

-The artists first met during a residency at the Banff Centre, Canada, winter 2017.
+Artists Clara J:son Borg (SE/NL) and Michelle Mantsio (GR/AU) were hosted by the project space Yellow Brick for two weeks in January of 2018.
+They first met during a residency at the Banff Centre, Canada, winter 2017.
 Here they found common interests within their practices around language and the use of the human pronoun.
 Their first discussions revolved around the possible transformations of pronouns and how this could be translated into materiality, colour, sound and movement.

 Link to the performance